Joey Slye: 2021 season

 Slye signed with the Washington Football Team on November 9, 2021.
 During Week 12 against the Seattle Seahawks, he suffered a hamstring injury after a blocked extra point attempt and was placed on injured reserve the following day.
 Slye was activated off injured reserve on December 25.
+In the 2021 season, he converted 23 of 25 field goal attempts and 18 of 22 extra point attempts in his time with the Texans, 49ers, and the Washington Football Team.